 A woven landscape...

 The importance of mental wellbeing, particularly in children, has been thrown into the spotlight during the pandemic and although this garden is outwardly about foraging, it uses this theme to address the issue of children’s mental wellbeing in an accessible and light touch way.
 The NHS’s 5 steps to mental wellbeing are all facilitated within the garden.
 These are: connecting with people, being physically active, learning new skills, giving to others and mindfulness – paying attention to the present.
 The whole ethos of the garden reinforces this theme, from the way things have been designed with the child at the centre, the feast of opportunities to learn and pass on knowledge about forgeable plants and bush crafts to the mindfulness intrinsic in some of the hand-crafted features.

-Journey to Alder Hey Children’s Hospital, Liverpool
+Relocation of the gardne to Alder Hey Children’s Hospital, Liverpool

 The garden will be relocated to the Alder Hey Children’s Hospital campus in the summer of 2022.
 It will be positioned just outside the entrance to Sunflower House, a new building dedicated to children and young people’s mental health services, which is due to open in the spring of 2022 and forms part of wider plans to create a unique paediatric healthcare campus.